Service Design and Innovation Intensive

 Intermediate.
 If you are in a role with innovation, strategy, design or customer service as part of your remit you will gain valuable skills and knowledge you can apply directly to your work.
 Delegates in the past have included mechanical engineers, students and UX designers, they come from a range of public and corporate organisations.

 We also offer bespoke service design courses for groups, individuals and businesses.
 To find out more, visit our Customised Training page.
 If you're interested in Online study options, you might like our Service Design (Online) course.

-“What I really liked about the course was what we managed to get through in the two days - it was really amazing going from the double diamond process, the discovery phase, all the way through to how were going to deliver the idea at the end with the business model canvas … There were some really useful tools that I’m going to take away back to my work and share with my colleagues.” – Zoe
+“What I really liked about the course was what we managed to get through - it was really amazing going from the double diamond process, the discovery phase, all the way through to how were going to deliver the idea at the end with the business model canvas … There were some really useful tools that I’m going to take away back to my work and share with my colleagues.” – Zoe

 “I really enjoyed learning about all the different tools for ideation and then refining those ideas and bringing them to something that you can actually deliver to a client or a policy maker, or any one that has given you a design brief to work on.” – Colin

 “I needed to learn to approach my projects and services from a human perspective and not from a company perspective.
 [On this course] I learnt very interesting and useful methodologies and processes that I can follow in order to provide my users and customers with better services, and I’m going to take all of them on board!” – Michaela